Burciny/3PT_evolution/README.md

 This repository contains the data and scripts necessary to replicate the final results in the paper:

-Yildirim B. and Vogl, C. (2023).
+Yıldırım, B. and Vogl, C. (2023b).
 Purifying selection against spurious splicing signals contributes to the base composition evolution of the polypyrimidine tract.
-Preprint at https://www.biorxiv.org/content/10.1101/2022.01.29.478184v3.
+Journal of Evolutionary Biology, 36(9):1295–1312.

 ----
 The files in the repository are organized in the following manner: